Intrinsically Design-Rule-Compliant Nanophotonic Inverse Design via Learned Generative Manifolds: Device Optimizations

 \section{Device Optimizations}

 In this section, we demonstrate the versatility of our generator by designing several representative classes of photonic devices including power splitters, spectral mux/demux, and a mode converter.
 The device optimization pipeline is constructed through modular computational blocks.
 For all devices, the generator first creates the device's geometry $G(z)$ from the latent space representation $z$.
 This is followed by a differentiable electromagnetic simulator and the final objective (loss) evaluation based on the specified target functionality.
 An optimizer then iteratively updates the latent space representation $z$ according to this objective evaluation.
 This modular construction allows users to utilize any differentiable electromagnetic simulator that suits their application~\cite{HughesTyler2019, SchubertFrederik2025, HootenSean2025, TangRuiJie2023}.
 For our specific applications, we employ a factorization-cached implementation of the Finite-Difference Frequency-Domain (FDFD) solver, which stores and reuses the matrix factorizations of the discretized Maxwell's equations throughout the iterative design process~\cite{Dasdemir2023}.
 The optimizations are carried out over a broadband wavelength range from 1500~nm to 1600~nm using a single-etch, 220-nm-tall Silicon-on-Insulator (SOI) platform.
 For the power splitters and spectral mux/demux devices, we use the fundamental transverse electric modes ($\text{TE}_{0}$) of 450-nm-wide input and output waveguides.
 The mode converter features a larger output waveguide width (750~nm) to support a guided $\text{TE}_{1}$ mode.
 This entire pipeline is designed to confine the device optimization procedure to a low-dimensional, fabrication-aware subspace.
-As a result, the generated final devices are guaranteed to both satisfy the objective photonic functionality as closely as possible and be free of any DRC errors.
+As a result, the generated final devices satisfy the objective photonic functionality as closely as possible, and are free of any DRC violations, including at the device boundaries and at the waveguide--device junction regions (see Supporting Information~2 for the complete boundary compliance and waveguide integration procedure).